Kamla Nehru Institute of Technology: History

 KNIT was established as the Faculty of Technology in Kamla Nehru Institute of Science and Technology, Lucknow, in 1976 by the Kamla Nehru Memorial Trust.
 It was taken over by the government of Uttar Pradesh in 1979 with a view to develop an engineering institute in the Eastern region of Uttar Pradesh.
 In 1983 it was registered as a separate society and was renamed as the Kamla Nehru Institute of Technology.

 The institute is affiliated to Dr. A.P.J.
 Abdul Kalam Technical University, Lucknow.
 Kamla Nehru Institute of Technology, Sultanpur has been officially ranked number 1 based on the performance of the students.

 Courses of study

 The institute offers the following courses under a semester system.

 Undergraduate programs: B.Tech (4 years - 8 semesters)

 The B.Tech. curriculum prescribed by Abdul Kalam Technical University Lucknow comprises a full-time four-year course approved by AICTE.
 The curriculum consists of theory courses, practicals, projects and seminars.
 It also provides weightage for industrial training and extracurricular activities.

-The theory courses are composed of basic science and humanities subjects, engineering courses, core courses and departmental specialized courses with a proportion of 16%, 34% and 50% respectively.
+The theory courses are composed of basic science and humanities subjects, engineering courses, core courses and departmental specialised courses with a proportion of 16%, 34% and 50% respectively.
 There is an emphasis on computer education, and for this each branch, except computer science and engineering, and information technology, includes some computing papers.

 Students do industrial training of 6 weeks at the third year level in industry.
 The students deliver seminars in the third year on advanced topics.